inthepocket/hubble-scripts/README.md

 All tests will be validated against the sample output in [__mocks__](./__mocks__).
 You can regenerate these using `npm run generate:mocks` which will consume `__mocks__/sample_sketchfile.sketch` and output a new config & sketch2json dump.

-## Local CI server mocking

-If you have Docker installed you could use [trevor](https://github.com/vadimdemedes/trevor) to locally mock our Travis CI server before submitting a pull request or while testing a new change.
-It will pull a node@8:alpine image from Docker Hub and run tests inside of the container, and afterwards destroy the container.

 ## Bash

 [Shellcheck](https://github.com/koalaman/shellcheck) is used to ensure consistent and safe shell (bash) scripts.
 Make sure you have shellcheck installed and run the lint command to test the scripts: